Automorphisms of the mapping class group of a nonorientable surface: Preliminaries

-Now suppose that $g+k>3$ and $a_i$ is a boundary of only one connected component $P$ of $S^\mathcal{C}$.
-Because $-\chi(S)=g+n-2>1$, $S^\mathcal{C}$ has more then one component.
-It follows that $P$ must be a pantalon of type 3 and the third boundary component of $P$ must separate $S$.
+Now suppose that $g+n>3$ and $a_i$ is a boundary of only one connected component $P$ of $S^\mathcal{C}$.
+Because $-\chi(S)=g+n-2>1$, $S^\mathcal{C}$ has more than one component.
+It follows that $P$ must be a pair of pants of type 3 and the third boundary component of $P$ must separate $S$.
 This is a contradiction, because all $a_i$ are nonseparating.
 Thus $\mathcal{C}$ is a separating P-S decomposition of $S$. \end{proof}

+\begin{Remark} For $g=4$ there also exist P-S decompositions of $N_4^n$ of cardinality $\xi(N_4^n)=3+n$.
+However, such a P-S decomposition can not consist of nonseparating curves with nonorientable component. \end{Remark}